datanav/docs/hub/features/metrics-api.rst

 Metrics and monitoring
 ======================

-Enabling metrics and monitoring feature will give you access to a set of tools that help you monitor your subscription.
-This bundle include features like custom notifications, insights, and the metrics API.
+Enabling the metrics and monitoring feature will give you access to a set of tools that help you monitor your subscription.
+This bundle includes features like custom notifications, insights, and the metrics API.

 How to enable
 =============